ayunran4/Git_Directions/README.md

 #Git Directions
-This is a repository about Git descriptions.
+This is a repository about Git directions.